ncbi/finagle-consul/README.md

 ## Finagle Consul

 Service discovery for Finagle cluster with Consul.
-This project was originaly developed by [kachayev/finagle-consul](https://github.com/kachayev/finagle-consul) and [dmexe/finagle-consul](https://github.com/dmexe/finagle-consul)
+This project was originally developed by [kachayev/finagle-consul](https://github.com/kachayev/finagle-consul) and [dmexe/finagle-consul](https://github.com/dmexe/finagle-consul)